Financial-Times/origami/apps/website/_services/image-service.md

 This service is freely available to users within the Financial Times **only**.
 Use by a party outside of the Financial Times may be blocked without warning.

-To start using the Image Service, please <a href="https://www.ft.com/__origami/service/image" class="o-typography-link--external">refer to the service documentation</a>.
+To start using the Image Service, please <a href="https://www.ft.com/__origami/service/image">refer to the service documentation</a>.